Blugatroff/pure-advent/README.md

 Even though Haskell and Purescript are obviously quite similar, there are some important differences because of which i actually enjoy writing Purescript more than Haskell:

 - The Tooling just works™ (at least compared to haskell :D).
 Compilation is quite fast.
-[Purescript-language-server](https://github.com/nwolverson/purescript-language-server) never complained about incompatible compiler versions or some such, the package manager [spago](https://github.com/purescript/spago) feels simpler and more user friendly.
-And perhaps most importantly, no YAML configuration files.
+[Purescript-language-server](https://github.com/nwolverson/purescript-language-server) never complained about incompatible compiler versions or some such, the package manager [spago](https://github.com/purescript/spago) feels simpler and more user friendly. ~~And perhaps most importantly, no YAML configuration files.~~ The newest version of spago migrated to using YAML :(
 - It's very easy to simply look at the generated javascript for improving performance or gaining insight into how some purescript library actually works.
 - You have to think about stack safety!
-This is also true about Haskell, but in Purescript you will quickly get a stack overflow while a stack unsafe program Haskell program will just eat up all your RAM.
+I think this is also true about Haskell, but in Purescript you will quickly get a stack overflow while a stack unsafe program Haskell program might just eat up all your RAM.
 - Purescript doesn't have [300 non-standard compiler extensions](https://wiki.haskell.org/Language_extensions).
-- [Actual proper arrays](https://pursuit.purescript.org/packages/purescript-arrays/) (both immutable and ST variants).
-I still don't understand why it's such a pain to get a generic, mutable, dynamic array in the ST or IO Monads in Haskell.
 - Proper Records and Type Rows.

 Of course, my Purescript programs were never as fast as the Haskell equivalent, but that's fine.
 I didn't pick either language for their speed, if i want ultimate speed I'm just going to use Rust.